vanviethieuanh/resume/README.md

 # Summary

-Passionate about cloud services and DevOps, I am a consultant with experience in Terraform, Azure services, Azure DevOps, and C#.
-I love developing and maintaining cloud infrastructure and am always eager to learn new technologies and tools.
-I'm seeking opportunities to work in a dynamic environment where I can apply my skills and grow professionally.
+Experienced DevOps consultant with a strong focus on cloud services and infrastructure automation.
+Proficient in Terraform, Azure Services, Azure DevOps, and C#, with deep expertise in OAuth and OIDC configurations.
+Passionate about developing scalable and secure systems, and eager to contribute to dynamic environments leveraging cutting-edge technologies.

 # Experiences